Sensex, Nifty likely to open lower amid weak global cues

 Singapore Nifty (SGX Nifty) is the Indian Nifty index that is traded in Singapore Stock Exchange and considered to be the first indication of the Indian markets opening.

-Nestle India was the top Sensex loser, shedding 2.44 per cent, followed by Maruti, Bajaj Finserv, Bajaj Auto, TCS and L&T.
+Bharti Airtel was the top Sensex gainer, jumping around 3 per cent, followed by Nestle India, Tata Steel, Bajaj Finserv, HCL Tech and ITC.

-Kotak Bank, Titan, NTPC and Sun Pharma shares were among the top Sensex gainers, rising up to 2.94%.
-Of 30 Sensex shares, 15 ended in the green.
+Titan, UltraTech Cement, Bajaj Auto, HDFC Bank and Axis Bank were among the top losers falling up to 0.97%.
+Of 30 Sensex shares, 18 ended in the green.

-Nagaraj Shetti, Technical Research Analyst, HDFC Securities said, "The present short-term consolidation movement is expected to end soon and that could open a decisive upside bounce from the lows in the next 1-2 sessions.
-The confirmation of higher bottom is likely to pull Nifty towards 17,550-17,600 levels by next week.
-Immediate support is placed at 17250 levels."

-Foreign institutional investors (FIIs) sold shares worth Rs 802 crore on September 8, as per provisional data available on NSE.
+Foreign institutional investors (FIIs) bought shares worth Rs 423 crore on September 9, and domestic institutional investors (DIIs) lapped up shares worth Rs 704 crore, as per provisional data available on NSE.

 Global markets